Scope of employment regulation

 Under Act on Private international and Procedural Law No. 5718, parties can choose the governing law for their employment contract but the applicable law must involve a higher standard of employee protection than that of the mandatory rules of the law of the employee's habitual place of work.

 Laws applicable to nationals working abroad

 2. Does the law distinguish between different categories of worker?
-If so, what are the material differences in entitlement to statutory employment rights and are there any maximum time periods for which each category of worker can be engaged?
+If so, what are the requirements to fall into each category, the material differences in entitlement to statutory employment rights and are there any maximum time periods for which each category of worker can be engaged?